duck8823/duci/README.md

   concurrency: 4 # default is number of cpu
 ```

-You can check the default value.
+You can check the configuration values.

 ```bash
 $ duci config